 Role Description Control Environment Owner: Group CFO Responsible for governing financial reporting control environment and acting as the risk owner of reporting risks.
-Control Catalog Owner: Process Owners Owner of the process controls defined in the control catalogue.
+Control Catalogue Owner: Process Owners Owner of the process controls defined in the control catalogue.
 Control Performer / Reviewer Responsible for executing / monitoring key control(s) defined in the control catalogue.
 Internal Audit Responsible for audit of reporting processes and related controls according to the annual audit plan.

-The main components and roles associated with control planning, implementation and monitoring are summarized below:
+The main components and roles associated with control planning, implementation and monitoring are summarised in the following chart: